 For write register requests, the PHY loads the specified data into the addressed register as soon as the request transfer is complete.
 For read register requests, the PHY returns the contents of the addressed register to the LLC at the next opportunity through a status transfer.
 If a received packet interrupts the status transfer, then the PHY continues to attempt the transfer of the requested register until it is successful.
-A write or read register request is made, the PHY ignores further read register requests until the register contents are successfully transferred to the LLC.
+A write or read register request can be made at any time, including while a bus request is pending.
+Once a read register request is made, the PHY ignores further read register requests until the register contents are successfully transferred to the LLC.
 A bus reset does not clear a pending read register request.

-The TSB41BA3B includes several arbitration acceleration enhancements, which allow the PHY to improve bus performance and throughput by reducing the number and length of interpacket gaps.
+The TSB41BA3B-EP includes several arbitration acceleration enhancements, which allow the PHY to improve bus performance and throughput by reducing the number and length of interpacket gaps.
 These enhancements include autonomous (fly-by) isochronous packet concatenation, autonomous fair and priority packet concatenation onto acknowledge packets, and accelerated fair and priority request arbitration following acknowledge packets.
 The enhancements are enabled when the EAA bit in PHY register 5 is set.

-The arbitration acceleration enhancements can interfere with the ability of the cycle master node to transmit the cycle start message under certain circumstances.
-The acceleration control request is therefore provided to allow the LLC temporarily to enable or disable the arbitration acceleration enhancements of the TSB41BA3B during the asynchronous period.
-The LLC typically disables the enhancements when its internal cycle counter rolls over, indicating that a cycle-start message is imminent, and then re-enables the enhancements when it receives a cycle-start message.
-The acceleration control request can be made at any time and is immediately serviced by the PHY.
+The arbitration acceleration enhancements may interfere with the ability of the cycle master node to transmit the cycle start message under certain circumstances.
+The acceleration control request is therefore provided to allow the LLC to temporarily enable or disable the arbitration acceleration enhancements of the TSB41BA3B-EP during the asynchronous period.
+The LLC typically disables the enhancements when its internal cycle counter rolls over indicating that a cycle start message is imminent, and then re-enables the enhancements when it receives a cycle start message.
+The acceleration control request can be made at any time, however, and is immediately serviced by the PHY.
 Additionally, a bus reset or isochronous bus request causes the enhancements to be re-enabled, if the EAA bit is set.